-IRVINE, Calif. – The Orange County Riptide has agreed to terms with Tim Brown on a two-year contract with an option for a third to become the sixth manager in franchise history, General Manager Moe Geoghegan announced today.
+IRVINE, Calif. – The Orange County Riptide has agreed to terms with Tim Brown to become the sixth manager in franchise history, General Manager Moe Geoghegan announced today.

 “I believe coach Brown’s hire will bring stability and leadership to our organization,” Geoghegan said.
 “Coach Brown’s experience and passion for the game will help our players grow each summer.
 Coach Brown is dedicated to putting together an exceptional coaching staff that will help us be one of best summer programs in the country.”